sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 ```

 The example will use `@polkadot/keyring` in conjunction with the sygma-sdk to create a transfer from Rococo-Phala to Goerli with the `PHA` token.
 It will be received on Goerli as a `gPHA` token.

-Replace the placeholder values in the script with your own Substrate wallet mnemonic and destination EVM address.

 ### Script Functionality